benkeen/generatedata/docs/userdoc/installation/running.md

 downloaded images and generally free up memory.
 :::

 ### Starting afresh

 As noted in the [Settings](./settings) page, some of the settings are only used once when the application is first created.
-So if you've found you've misconfigured something and want to set it all up again, just do the following:
+So if you've found you've misconfigured something and want to set it all up again, do the following:

 1. Shut down the application as described in the section above.
-2. Delete the contents of the `...` folder, leaving only the `nodelete.txt` file.
+2. Delete the contents of the `./data/db` folder, leaving only the `nodelete.txt` file.
 That folder is created when it's first installed and houses the database.
-3. Make whatever edits to your `.env` file.
+4. Make whatever edits to your `.env` file.
-4. Run `yarn startApp`.
+5. Run `yarn startApp` again.